 Thank you for your interest in the Parents' Association.
 Every parent is a member of the PA and we invite you to volunteer and attend the various PA-sponsored events throughout the year.
-Should you have any questions related to a volunteer role, please contact Gwen Golden, VP of Volunteers.
+Should you have any questions related to a volunteer role, please contact Sonia O'Connor, VP of Volunteers.

 Admission Ambassadors help the school achieve its enrollment goals by providing positive, accurate information about NCCS.
 They work with the NCCS Admission Team on a range of activities that could include: connecting with prospective families throughout the admission process including admission events, community outreach (including social media), hosting an event, or joining an internal advisory/focus group to provide Admission with insight into an opportunity area.
 Admission Ambassadors have a passion for NCCS, a strong desire to advance the school, connections within their community and credibility among their peers.